Microscope

 Presence and activity of the pathogen

-This analysis not only makes it possible to take an important diagnostic step, but also opens the possibility to objectively monitor the effect of an intervention aimed at the elimination of intracellular pathogens, both in terms of the extent of the infection as the activity of the pathogen.
+This analysis not only makes it possible to take an important diagnostic step, but also provides the opportunity to objectively monitor the effect of an intervention aimed at eliminating intracellular pathogens, both in terms of the extent of the infection as the activity of the pathogen.

 A therapist will receive an extensive report and you will be trained by us in the interpretation.